bioscan-ml/bioscan-clip/README.md

 ```

 ### Download BIOSCAN-5M data (190.4 GB)
-TODO: add the command for downloading the images and generating the hdf5 file.
 ```shell
 # From project folder
 mkdir -p data/BOSCAN_5M/split_data
 cd data/BOSCAN_5M
 wget https://aspis.cmpt.sfu.ca/projects/bioscan/BIOSCAN_5M_for_downloading/BIOSCAN_5M.hdf5
 ```
-# To download other data for generating hdf5 files.
+# To download data for generating hdf5 files.

+TODO: provide instructions on how to generate hdf5 files and explain what input is needed to generate the hdf5 files.
+TODO: add the command for downloading the images and generating the hdf5 file.

 You can check [BIOSCAN-1M](https://github.com/zahrag/BIOSCAN-1M) and [BIOSCAN-5M](https://github.com/zahrag/BIOSCAN-5M) to download tsv files.

-TODO: provide instructions on how to generate hdf5 files and explain what input is needed to generate the hdf5 files.

 # Running experiments
 We recommend the use of [weights and biases](https://wandb.ai/site) to track and log experiments